horagong/RoboND-DeepLearning-Project/README.md

 This neural network obtains an accuracy greater than or equal to 40% (0.40) using the Intersection over Union (IoU) metric.

 ## Future Enhancements
 I could get over 40% accuracy using only the given dataset.
-To get a better accuracy I will need to gether more training data.
-It has more room to get a lower loss with more training epoch.
+To get a better accuracy, the following will be helpful.
+* It has more room to get a lower loss with more training epoch.
 Because the graph of training loss is not flattened and validation loss is not increasing, it doesn't suffer overfitting.
+* I will need to gether more training data.
-Moreover the network with more layers will be helpful to the accuracy.
+* The network with more layers will get the higher accuracy if data is sufficient.

 ---